isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Abstract classes that are empty (have no nonstatic member data) are more likely to be stable than base classes with state.
+Abstract classes that are empty (have no non-static member data) are more likely to be stable than base classes with state.

 ##### Example, bad